 What does it take to start your own business?
-How, when and where do you start?
+How, when, and where do you start?
 What are the risks that you should consider and highlight upon opening a business?
 Choosing the path of starting your own midwifery practice is truly a leap of faith.
 It takes a lot of courage, determination, patience, and even physical and emotional strength.
-Keep in mind that the road to achieve your goals will not be easy so be sure that you are fully equipped and capacitated when you decide to start the journey to your dreams of becoming your own boss.
+Keep in mind that the road to achieving your goals will not be easy so be sure that you are fully equipped and capacitated when you decide to start the journey to your dreams of becoming your own boss.

-If you prefer to have sole authority and don’t want any other people to have control over your practice, small business loan is your perfect choice.
+If you prefer to have sole authority and don’t want any other people to have control over your practice, a small business loan is your perfect choice.
 You are able to maintain complete ownership while worrying about monthly loan payments with interest for those start-up funds.
 Many banks or financial institutions are willing to provide you with your financial needs if you have a strong business plan.
 Be prepared for lots of questions about your business goals and what options for collateral you have for the loan.
-Small Business Administration has great resources and favorable loans for start up businesses.
+Small Business Administration has great resources and favorable loans for start-up businesses.
 You can even get a free business mentor with their program! https://www.sba.gov/

-Crowdfunding.
 The word itself “crowd” means a large number of people.
 Crowdfunding is the use of small amounts of capital from a large number of individuals to finance a new business venture.
 It makes use of the easy accessibility of vast networks of people through social media and crowdfunding websites to bring investors and entrepreneurs together, with the potential to increase entrepreneurship by expanding the pool of investors beyond the traditional circle of owners, relatives, and venture capitalists.
-It basically means asking for help of other people using your own connections.
+It basically means asking for help from other people using your own connections.
 Crowdfunding has created the opportunity for entrepreneurs to raise hundreds of thousands or millions of dollars from anyone with money to invest.
-There are different crowdfunding websites to visit if you decided to use this type of funding.
+There are different crowdfunding websites to visit if you decide to use this type of funding.

-With the increasing demand in midwifery around US, having your own midwifery practice is the best way to fulfill your dreams and keep a great balance between personal and professional life.
+With the increasing demand for midwifery around the US, having your own midwifery practice is the best way to fulfill your dreams and keep a great balance between your personal and professional life.
 Work on your terms and serve clients on your mission and values.
-Grow midwifery by supporting sustainable practices and mentorship to other midwives wanting to strong their own practices.
+Grow midwifery by supporting sustainable practices and mentorship to other midwives wanting to strengthen their own practices.
 The more we can support each other and find funding to create that strong team from the beginning, the better your chances of success get.
 Don’t hesitate to start your journey!
 There are people and resources out there willing to give a hand with funding if you know where to look.